hima12-awny/NotBad-AI-Writer-Assistant/README.md

 - **API**: llama3 Groq API
 - **GUI Framework**: Qt
 - **Text Processing**: NLP techniques, Keras, LSTM

+## NOTE:
+don't remove any folder because this consider as a component from the architecture of the project.s

 ## 🤝 Contributing
 1. Fork the repository.